Google Analytics 4 Integration

 Overview

-This document describes how the TicketingHub V2 checkout widget integrates with and sends data to Google Analytics 4 (GA4).
+This document describes how the TicketingHub V2 checkout widget integrates with and sends data to Google Analytics 4 (GA4) via gtag.js.
 The V2 widget automatically sends e-commerce events to your GA4 property, enabling you to track how visitors interact with your checkout flow, analyze customer behavior, and measure conversion performance.

 How to Install Google Analytics on Your Page